-(See also see Suicidal Behavior.)
+(See also See also Suicidal Behavior.)

 Suicidal behavior includes completed suicide, attempted suicide, and suicide gestures; suicidal ideation is thoughts and plans about suicide.
 Psychiatric referral is usually required.

 Youth suicide rates have declined in recent years after more than a decade of steady increase, only to have started climbing again.
 The exact reasons for these fluctuations are unclear.
 Many experts believe that the changing rates with which antidepressants are prescribed may be a factor.
 Some experts hypothesize that antidepressants have paradoxical effects, making children and adolescents more vocal about suicidal feelings but less likely to commit suicide.
 Nonetheless, suicide is the 2nd or 3rd leading cause of death in 15- to 19-yr-olds and remains a considerable public health concern.

 Risk factors vary by age.
 Predisposing factors include

 Other contributing factors may include a lack of structure and boundaries, leading to an overwhelming feeling of lack of direction, and intense parental pressure to succeed accompanied by the feeling of falling short of expectations.
 A frequent motive for a suicide attempt is an effort to manipulate or punish others with the fantasy “You will be sorry after I am dead.”